 As a rule, the best recipe ideas always come to me exactly when I'm no longer working and actually want to relax or even sleep.
 But when that one idea suddenly flashes up, it's no use - I have to make a note of at least the rough key points (and what to eat): Hearty and hearty, but at the same time light and fresh.
-Cauliflower steak topped with harissa and cheese on creamy bean puree.
-When I then developed this recipe further on paper, I could already taste the great combination of different flavors on my tongue before anything was even prepared.
-And the result became even much better!
+Cauliflower steak on bean puree topped with harissa and cheese.
+The recipe is simple and quick to make!

 A quick dish for after work